 Edward J. Collins, Jr. Biography

-Ed left his position in Saugus in 1996 to become the Chief Financial Officer and Treasurer of the City of Boston, where he oversaw a $1.8 billion operating budget and brought fiscal discipline to the City during a period of difficult financial pressure.
-Ed officially retired in 2002, but he continued to serve as a special advisor to Mayor Thomas F. Menino until 2005.
-Perhaps most importantly, Ed was an important mentor to hundreds of past and present municipal and state officials.
+Collins left his position in Saugus in 1996 to become the Chief Financial Officer and Treasurer of the City of Boston, where he oversaw a $1.8 billion operating budget and brought fiscal discipline to the City during a period of difficult financial pressure.
+Collins officially retired in 2002, but he continued to serve as a special advisor to Mayor Thomas F. Menino until 2005.
+Perhaps most importantly, Collins was an important mentor to hundreds of past and present municipal and state officials.

 Collins passed away in January 2007 after a lengthy illness.
 In July 2008, a new Center for Public Management was established here at UMass Boston by the Governor and the Legislature and was named in his honor.